 You are unsettled and shaken, struggling with affectionate sympathy for your father and principles relevant to the professional ethics of the law practice.

 You ask “Do you trust your managers, father?”
-Your father is hesitant and says that manager Jeff has already asked him twice for a pay rise since the event, but he fears he might ask soon for more again.
+The father responded in hesitation and reported that manager Jeff asked him twice for a pay rise since the event.

-You asked your father did he know who the person was who had died.
-The father is desperate, he says that he collected several belongings of the deceased, but he didn’t find any identification documents and he couldn’t find any further information.
+You asked your father did he know anything about a worker who passed away.
+The father is desperate, he collected several belongings of the deceased, but he didn’t find any identification documents and he couldn’t find any further information.

-At the end the father asks you for advice, “I know this situation may compromise your future if anybody ever reports or discovers the body, tell me son what to do, if you want me to, I am ready to report to the police, although I am getting old and would not like to spend any time in prison, this will kill me soon.
+The father asked you for an advice, “I know this situation may compromise your future if anybody ever reports or discovers the body, tell me son what to do, if you want me to, I am ready to report to the police, although I am getting old and would not like to spend any time in prison, this will kill me soon.
 I will follow your council.”

-1. Would you advise your father to report the death to the police?
-What charges would you father possibly face?
+- Would you advise your father to report to the police?

-3. What is your priority: to protect your father or follow the principles of professional ethics, the law?
+- What is more important, protecting the father or following the principles of professional ethics?
 Which would you stand by: blood or law?

-7. If you studied Euthyphro, does the secular moral dilemma have less of the challenge than the dilemma presented in Plato’s original dialogue focusing on sacredness and piety (see Euthyphro excerpts on the sheet)?
+- If you studied Euthyphro, does the secular moral dilemma have less of the challenge than the dilemma presented in Plato’s original dialogue focusing on sacredness and piety (see Euthyphro excerpts on the sheet)?

 “I am charging my father with murder, Socrates.
 One of my slaves in drunken fit killed a fellow slave.
 My father chained him to the culprit and left him in a ditch unattended for several days to wait the judgment of a priest (judge).
 But the cold, the hunger, and the chains killed him.
 So now I am charging my father with murder, against the ignorant wishes of my family who do not know what true holiness requires of a priest like me.”